The Swiss authorities online

 All cantons and communes also tax assets if they exceed a certain value.
 The rate of tax and the exemption limit varies from canton to canton.
 Many people do not pay any wealth tax.

 There are many other forms of tax.
 However, most are only payable in special circumstances.
-Savings and assets are only taxed if they exceed a certain level.
 If you have a dog, you pay dog tax.
 There are also taxes on beer and tobacco, on motor vehicles, tickets, church tax, etc.

 All these taxes can be categorised into two distinct groups: